SciML/ModelingToolkit.jl/docs/src/basics/Composition.md

             reqn.γ => γ], name = :sir), seqn, ieqn, reqn)
 ```

-Note that the states are forwarded by an equality relationship, while
+Note that the unknowns are forwarded by an equality relationship, while
 the parameters are forwarded through a relationship in their default
 values.
 The user of this model can then solve this model simply by
 specifying the values at the highest level: